 The undergraduate advising program in chemistry and biochemistry is designed to help our students plan their undergraduate training and to look forward to a career in chemistry, biochemistry, or a related field.
 Advisors assist students in developing a program of study from the beginning course to graduation.

 Options for Advising

-Drop-in to the Peer Advising Center – trained, upper-class chemistry and biochemistry majors are available as peer advisors to help with questions regarding degree requirements, course plans, undergraduate research, transfer credits or any advising issue.
-See drop-in hours here.
+Peer Advising Drop-in Hours – trained, upper-class chemistry and biochemistry majors are available as peer advisors to help with questions regarding degree requirements, course plans, undergraduate research, transfer credits or any advising issue.

 Prepare for your Advising Meeting

 Make the most of your advising session by using these tools from the UO Academic Advising Office to prepare ahead of time:

 - Check your progress toward your degree with UO Degree Guide